rikosintie/Discovery/README.md

 <img width="40%" src="https://github.com/rikosintie/Discovery/blob/main/images/GitHub-Code.png" alt="Github ZIP file">
 </p>

+NOTE: Once you have the repository cloned it is linked to the repository on github.com.
+You should issue a `git pull` once in a while to pull down any changes that have been made to the repository.

 ### 2. Create a Virtual Environment

 `python -m venv venv --upgrade-deps --prompt="Discovery"`

 This will create the standard "venv" directory but when activated will display "Discovery".
 I prefer this over using `python -m venv Discovery` because it's the standard way to create the virtual environment.
 But I like seeing Discovery instead of venv when I activate the environment.

-The `--upgrade-deps` argument tells python to upgrade pip to the latest version while creating the virtual environment.
+The `--upgrade-deps` argument tells python to upgrade pip to the latest version when creating the virtual environment.
 You need internet access for pip to be upgraded.
 If you don't have internet access, remove the `--upgrade-deps` argument.

 ### 3. Activate the Virtual Environment